+Bird Be trained and prepared for

+the encountering wildlife encounters.

+vful Consult or provide wildlife-trained

+tern arborist or a wildlife biologist when

+best encounters are likely or with questions

+acts on how to best work in the case of

+ring encountering wildlife.

-- Be trained and prepared for encountering wildlife encounters. - Consult or provide wildlife-trained arborist or a wildlife biologist when encounters are likely or with questions on how to best work in the case of encountering wildlife. - If injured wildlife is found, call the numbers listed on this card or another wildlife rehabilitation service.
+and 1ent If injured wildlife is found, call the numbers listed on this card or another wildlife rehabilitation service.

-If work has to be performed on trees during the nesting season, trees are evaluated by a wildlife expert and an appropriate buffer zone is established (Appendix M).
+dule If work has to be performed on trees during

-An added benefit of promoting wildlife is the natural biological controls of what are commonly considered pest species for urban trees.
-For example, raptors provide control for rodents that commonly gnaw at the base of trees-sometimes girdling them-or that initiate tunneling damage in and around the root system.
-Birds and bats feed on insects, many of which can cause feeding damage to trees.
+ned the nesting season, trees are evaluated by a

+and wildlife expert and an appropriate buffer zone is

+established (Appendix M).
-HAWK/OWL/FALCON: Call Ojai Raptor Center ORC (805) 649-6884.
-Nighttime/after-hours emergency call/text (805) 798-3600

-WATER BIRDS LIKE PELICANS OR GULLS: International Bird Rescue at (310) 514-2573

-OTHER WILDLIFE: CA WILDLIFE CENTER (CWC) (818) 222-2658.
-Text photos to CWC at (818) 415-7269

-HELP WITH CAPTURE OR COORDINATING TRANSPORT: Courtney McCammon (949) 285-7096 (RAP Urban Ecologist) OR Park Ranger (323) 644-6661

-UNABLE TO REACH WILDLIFE REHAB OR TRANSPORT VOLUNTEER: Call LA Animal Services at (888) 452-7381.
-They can capture and coordinate with rehal
+HAWK/OWL/FALCON: Call Ojai R (805) 649-6884.
+Nighttime/after-l call/text (805) 798-3 hours emergency WATER BIRDS LIKE PELICA International Bird Rescue at ( OTHER WILDLIFE: CA WILDLIFE (818) 222-2658.
+Text photos to CW HELP WITH CAPTURE OR COORDINATING TRA (949) 285-7096 (RAP Urban Ecologist) OR UNABLE TO REACH WILDLIFE REHAB OF Call LA Animal Services at (888) 452-7381.
+They ca INJURE WILDLIF

-INJURED WILDLIFE??

-Biodiversity Reports

-"Diversity and structure in California's urban forest"

-iTree Tools